sinclairzx81/typemap/readme.md

 ## Overview

-TypeBox Adapter is a library that transforms Zod and Valibot types into TypeBox compatiable schematics.
-It works by structurally remapping the types provided by these libraries both statically and at runtime, enabling them to integrate with TypeBox infrastructure as well as making them compatible with industry standard Json Schema validators like Ajv.
+TypeBox Adapter converts Zod and Valibot types into TypeBox schematics (Json Schema).
+It performs a deep structural remapping of the types provided by these libraries into TypeScript-aligned Json Schema, enabling integration with industry-standard validators like Ajv and OpenAPI-related technologies, while also facilitating interoperability and acceleration via the TypeBox validation infrastructure.

 License MIT